yjlo123/blog/content/leetcode/79_word-search.md

 - `board` and `word` consists of only lowercase and uppercase English letters.

 **Follow up:** Could you use search pruning to make your solution faster with a larger board?

+> Try backtracking (DFS) recursively from each cell.

 <div class="tabs"></div>
 <div class="tab-content">